phenixdigital/phoenix_storybook/README.md

     # Story compilation mode, can be either `:eager` or `:lazy`.
     # It defaults to `:lazy` in dev environment, `:eager` in other environments.
     #   - When eager: all .story.exs & .index.exs files are compiled upfront.
-    #   - When lazy: ony .index.exs files are compiled upfront and .story.exs are compile when the
+    #   - When lazy: only .index.exs files are compiled upfront and .story.exs are compile when the
     #     matching story is loaded in UI.
     compilation_mode: :eager
   ]